Updated on January 14, 2022

 Thereafter, the landlord or property owner will send the writ of possession and instructions to the levying officer to take the necessary steps to lockout the current occupant.
 These steps include, but are not limited to, levying the writ of possession by serving a copy of the writ on the occupants and then physically locking out the occupants if they do not leave.

 Following proper service of the writ of possession, the occupants of the subject property ordinarily have five days to vacate.
 If the occupants do not vacate by that time, the levying officer will go the property and physically lockout the occupants subject to the judgment.

 If an occupant receives notice of the writ of possession, he or she should take immediate steps to vacate the premises as soon as possible to avoid a lockout.
 This will ensure they can maximize the time they have to remove all of their belongings.
 There is also usually a statutory period of time after the lockout to recover personal belongings, though this may cause the occupant to incur storage charges with the landlord.

 To the extent an occupant believes the lockout is improper, the occupant should immediately seek legal counsel and/or apply to the Court to stay the lockout.
 For example, if an occupant was not named in the writ of possession and were not served with a prejudgment claim of right to possession, her or she may be entitled to contest enforcement of the writ.
 As another example, if the occupant was never served with the complaint, there could be a basis to object to the writ on that basis by attacking the underlying judgment.

-Schorr Law’s real estate attorneys has experience with all types of issues related to tenancy issues.
+Schorr Law’s real estate attorneys in California has experience with all types of issues related to tenancy issues.
 To schedule a consultation, contact us today!
 Ask if you qualify for a free consultation.
 (310) 954-1877.

 See related: How to Obtain an Abstract of Judgment